Understanding the New SEER 2 Rating and Why It Matters

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the traditional metric used to evaluate the cooling efficiency of air conditioning models.
-The higher the SEER rating, the more energy efficient the system and the lower the operating charges.
 SEER is computed by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These computations are generated under special test conditions to ensure consistency.
+These statistics are done under precise test conditions to ensure consistency.

 New SEER Rating Standards for 2023

-• The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.
+- The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.

-• The 2023 minimum rating for air conditioners in Southern states is 15 SEER, which is equivalent to 14.3 SEER 2.
+- The 2023 minimum rating for air conditioners in Southern states is 15 SEER, which is equivalent to 14.3 SEER 2.

-• The 2023 minimum EER rating only applies to air conditioners installed in Southwestern states.
+- The 2023 minimum EER rating only applies to air conditioners installed in Southwestern states.
 It’s 12.2 EER, which is the same as 11.7 EER 2.

-• The 2023 minimum ratings for heat pumps apply nationwide.
+- The 2023 minimum ratings for heat pumps apply nationwide.
 They are 15 SEER (14.3 SEER 2) and 8.8 HSPF (7.5 HSPF 2).

 Why SEER 2 Matters for Homeowners